AdobeDocs/cc-libraries-api/src/pages/integrate/setup/developer-credentials/index.md

 ## Set up your Adobe Developer Console project

 Visit the [Adobe Developer Console](https://console.adobe.io/) and log in with your Adobe ID (or create a free Adobe ID if you don't already have one).
-From there you can follow the steps in the following sections to get your developer credentials.
+You can follow the steps in the following sections to get your developer credentials.

 ### Create your project

 **For new projects** on the Adobe Developer Console:

-1. After logging in, click the "Create new project" button under the Quick Start section.
+1. After logging in, click "Create new project" button under the Quick Start section.
 This will automatically create a blank project for you.
 2. Once the project is created, click "Edit project" to change the name and give it a description.
 3. Follow the steps in the "Add an API" section just below.